A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-\begin{enumerate} \item \textbf{Random:} select exemplars uniformly at random. \item \textbf{Greedy k-center:} greedy k-center approximation \cite{Gonzalez1985} for coreset selection as used in Variational Continual Learning \cite{Nguyen2018}.
+\begin{enumerate} \item \textbf{Random:} select exemplars uniformly at random. \item \textbf{Greedy k-center:} greedy k-center approximation \citep{Gonzalez1985} for core set selection as used in Variational Continual Learning \citep{Nguyen2018}.
 In essence, exemplars get picked one by one to obtain a cover of the distribution by maximizing their distance in latent space to all existing data points in the core set. \item \textbf{Input k-means:} k-means clustering with k being equal to the number of exemplars.
 Raw data points get selected that are closest to each obtained mean.
-Suggested as an alternative to greedy k-center in variational continual learning \cite{Nguyen2018}. \item \textbf{Latent k-means:} analogous to above input based k-means, but with the difference that the clustering is conducted on the lower dimensional latent embedding. \item \textbf{Latent herding:} an adaptation of the herding procedure, used in Rebuffi et al. and Wu et al. \cite{Rebuffi2017,Wu2019}, to operate on the latent space instead of an arbitrary neural network feature space.
-Herding greedily selects exemplars one by one such that each exemplar addition best approximates the overall data's mean embedding. \item \textbf{Latent EVT:} our proposed EVT based inverse Weibull sampling introduced in sections 4 and 5. \end{enumerate}
+Suggested as an alternative to greedy k-center in variational continual learning \citep{Nguyen2018}. \item \textbf{Latent k-means:} analogous to above input based k-means, but with the difference that the clustering is conducted on the lower dimensional latent embedding. \item \textbf{Latent herding:} an adaptation of the herding procedure, used by \citet{Rebuffi2017,Wu2019}, to operate on the latent space instead of an arbitrary neural network feature space.
+Herding greedily selects exemplars one by one such that each exemplar addition best approximates the overall data's mean embedding. \item \textbf{Latent EVT:} our proposed EVT based inverse Weibull sampling in our common wholistic view. \end{enumerate}